tripzilch/tripzilch.github.io/industrial-devolution/index.md

 ![Blocks and pipes, placed manually according to rule of thirds (August 2022)](s/2022-08-21-23-55-pipes5-s3240-s2160.jpg) *Blocks and pipes, placed manually according to rule of thirds (August 2022)*

-In particular, the armature known as the "rule of thirds", which divides the image into thirds, horizontally and vertically seemed an easy one to start with.
-So I developed an algorithm that could place SDFs of large blocks onto these lines, using a mathematical transformation from 2D to 3D.
+In particular, the armature known as the "rule of thirds", which divides the image horizontally and verytically into thirds, seemed an easy one to start with.
+I developed an algorithm that could place SDFs of large blocks onto these lines, using a mathematical transformation from 2D (where the lines are on the image) to 3D (where the shapes are, in space).

 ![Generated blocks and pipes (August 2022)](s/2022-08-31-14-20-pipesgm-s3240-s2160.jpg) *Generated blocks and pipes (August 2022)*

+When two shapes intersect, their surfaces form a cutting line.
+Due to the way that SDFs work, it is very easy to construct the SDF of a pipe following this line.
+I intersected the blocks with invisible planes to construct the pipes.
+Then I applied this method again, to the pipes themselves, intersecting with a stacked series of invisible planes.
+This creates the smaller "cooling rings" around the pipe.
+I also took a large hollow cylinder and punched a hole through the entire scene.

-I quickly discovered that I could add a random rotation to the blocks to create more interest.
+I quickly discovered that I could add a slight random rotation to the blocks to create more interest.
+This disturbs the "rule of thirds" armature a bit, but not too much and can also add other lines of interest.

 ![In this experiment I actually tried out skewed blocks (September 2022)](s/2022-09-15-125pip4-s3240-s2160.jpg) *In this experiment I actually tried out skewed blocks (September 2022)*

-After that, I added a noise texture to the blocks and some more details.
+After that, I added a noise texture to the blocks and some more tweaks and details.
 Furthermore, relentless size optimizing turned this project into a piece of code weighing only 3930 characters.

 ![Industrial Devolution (September 2022)](s/2022-09-20-xnor-brightmomentsposter-s3240-s2160.jpg) *Industrial Devolution (September 2022)*

 *Industrial Devolution* will be released October 6th during a [live minting event](https://lu.ma/fxhash-brightmoments) at Bright Moments gallery, Venice Beach, in collaboration with fx(hash) and Tender.